ludwig-v/wireless-carplay-dongle-reverse-engineering/README.md

 ### Rooting the device via software

 It is possible to gain root access from Carlinkit 1.0 / 2.0 / 3.0 without any hardware method by flashing any "ROLLBACK" firmware (packed with the new method and restoring old method) then flash any Custom Firmware available.
-It is not possible to gain root access from Carlinkit 4.0 or 5.0 withoyut any hardware method.
+It is not possible to gain root access from Carlinkit 4.0 or 5.0 without any hardware method.

 Please note that packing method is different between 1.0 / 2.0 / 3.0 (U2W) and 4.0 (U2AW) and 5.0 (U2AC), this way Carlinkit ensures you stick with your original device functionalities.